Fort Hamilton remembers Brooklyn Medal of Honor Recipient John Warren Jr.

 |0

-This work, Fort Hamilton remembers Brooklyn Medal of Honor Recipient John Warren Jr. [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Hamilton remembers Brooklyn Medal of Honor Recipient John Warren Jr., by Amanda Hay-Caroffino, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT